 - Z is 2

 There you go, now you’re a hacker, just kidding, that’ll take years of hard work.
 Even then, you might not have the chops.

-Not trying to sound high and mighty, I’ve never maliciously hacked any tech (other than my growth as a human being), not my goal.
+Not trying to sound high and mighty, I’ve never maliciously hacked any tech, not my goal.

 Back to captcha.

 Future of CAPTCHA